-Spring is going to be here soon and it’s the best time of year for raising day old chicks.
-Getting day-old chicks and raising them is fun and rewarding – they seem to grow while you watch and their behavior is fascinating.
+Spring is the BEST time of year for raising day-old chicks!
+And, getting day-old chicks to raise is fun and rewarding.
+They seem to grow while you watch and their behavior is fascinating.

 But they’re a lot of work too, and it’s not a job to take lightly.
-They require frequent monitoring and care for the first five to six weeks, so someone needs to be available every day.
+They require frequent monitoring and care for the first five to six weeks.
+Someone needs to be available every day.
 There are no vacations or days off during those critical first few weeks.

 There are several points to consider here; baby chicks need a constantly warm and draft-free environment, it needs to be predator-proof, they’ll smell, and they create amazing amounts of dust; so a garage, barn, workshop, or location outside your home is usually the best choice.

 The first time we raised day-old chicks, we thought taking care of the predator-proof, smelly, dusty part was easy – we put them in a barn stall.
 However, keeping chicks at a constant temperature in a barn stall (using an infrared heat lamp) while the temperatures ranged from 54° – 98° outside (we raised our first day-old chicks starting in early fall which is NOT the best time to do it) proved to be quite challenging.
 So, keep in mind the likely outdoor temperatures for the first weeks, and choose accordingly.

 Each time we’ve raised chicks subsequently, we’ve gotten a little smarter.
 We now get day-old chicks in the spring as temperatures are warming up, that way as they’re getting older, temperatures are going up, and you don’t have to play with the heat lamp as much.